XueGong-git/XueGong-git.github.io/_pages/research.md

 Recommended citation: Lu X, Utama MI, Lin J, Gong X, Zhang J, Zhao Y, Pantelides ST, Wang J, Dong Z, Liu Z, Zhou W. Large-area synthesis of monolayer and few-layer MoSe2 films on SiO2 substrates. <em> Nano Letters </em>.
 2014 May 14;14(5):2419-25. https://doi.org/10.1021/nl5000906

-# In Preparation #
- Gong, X, Higham, D.J. and Zygalakis, K, and Bianconi, G. Connection Hodge Laplacian for Directed Simplicial Complexes.

-We define and analyze a new first-order Connection Hodge Laplacian for directed simplicial complexes, capturing directional flows on triangles.
-Through the analysis of triangle and torus examples, we showcase its ability to discover direction-related patterns.